top1944/duckuments/docs/atoms_85_fall2017_projects/23_super_learning/30-final-project-report-super-learning.md

 _Software Architecture:_

-There are three main steps for software part:
+There are three main steps for the software part:

+- Offline training with logged data;

+- NCS thing works on the laptop;

+- Have fun on Duckiebot.

+_Model Training:_

-- Offline training with logged data which contained around 6000 pictures and corresonding orientation angle(A really interesting point: The working CNN model is only trained based on outer circle data.
-The bot always turns left and seldom turns right in an outer circle.
-But the model works quite well on inner cicle as well.
+We collected data which is composed of around 6000 pictures and corresponding orientation angle.
+Then use a CNN model, which has four convolution layers (the last layer is a fully connected one) followed by RELU layer, to train the model.
+A really interesting phenomenon is that, the applicable CNN model is only trained based on outer circle data, where the bot turns left and seldom turns right in an outer circle.
+But the model works quite well on inner circle as well.
 The inner circle requires right turns in most cases.
-My guess is that is I shuffle the inner and outer circle data, then maybe around 2000 training samples will be suffient.
-The converging speed may be faster.);
+The explanation is that the inner and outer circle data are shuffled, then around 2000 training samples will be sufficient.
+Therefore, the converging speed of training can be faster.

-- NCS thing works on the laptop.
-The CNN model has four convolution layers followed by RELU layer.
-The last layer is a fully connected one;

-_Model Training:_

 _ROS Implementation:_